Environmental health

 1. Water Pollution

-Do you know that on average 1 in 10 people do not have basic accessibility to safe drinking water
+Do you know that on average 1 in 10 people do not have basic accessibility to safe drinking water?

 The current UN World Water Development Report warns that “climate change will affect the availability, quality and quantity of water needed for basic human needs, thus, undermining enjoyment of the basic rights to safe drinking water and sanitation for billions of people.”